UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/functions_rust.md

 The `Result` type takes two type arguments, the first is the type of the value that is returned if the function succeeds, and the second is the type of the error that is returned if the function fails.
-It is common to use `String` as the error type, but you can use any type that implements the `std::error::Error`.
-Alternatively, you can use third-party error types such as the `anyhow` crate.
+Here we use `String` as the error type, or you can use any type that implements `std::error::Error`.
+Alternatively, you can use other third-party error types such as the popular `anyhow` crate.

 Below is an example of how you might call `solve_problem` and handle the possible errors with a `match` statement: